efJerryYang/gomoku-online/docs/setup-and-run-the-project.md

 npm run dev
 ```

-Then, you will have the client hosted on the port `8081`.
+Then, you will have the client hosted at `localhost:8081`.

 ### For the backend